-If the Program Director determines that the matter under investigation is serious enough to warrant a penalty more severe thanthose provided for in the "first, or repeat or serious offense" categories, the Program Director may recommend that the student be suspended or expelled.
-Authority to suspend or expel a student for reasons of academic misconduct, as outlined in this policy, rests solely with the President.
+If the Program Director determines that the matter under investigation is serious enough to warrant a penalty more severe than those provided for in the "first, or repeat or serious offense" categories, they may decide that the student should be suspended or expelled.

-A recommendation from a Program Director that a student be suspended or expelled must be reviewed and endorsed by the Chief Academic Officer and the Director of Student Experience before being forwarded to the President.
+A decision from a Program Director that a student be suspended or expelled must be reviewed by the Chief Academic Officer.

-The review and endorsement by the Chief Academic Officer and the Director of Student Experience will ensure that:
+The review by the Chief Academic Officer will ensure that:

 - a.
 Procedures set out in this policy have been followed. - b.
-The proposed penalty is appropriate for the offence. - c.
+The proposed penalty is appropriate for the offense. - c.
 The respondent has been informed of the investigation findings, and the penalty that is being recommended. - d.
 The respondent has had the opportunity to submit a written response to the penalty recommendation.